mna/implement.js/README.md

 Two custom error objects are used in *implement.js*:

+*	*UnexpectedTypeError*: has a `typeMismatch` property, which is a hash where the key is the key in error (prefixed if from a nested object), and the value is an object with two properties, `actualType` and `expectedType`.
-*	*NotImplementedError*: has an `errors` property, which is an object with two properties. `errors.missingKeys` is an array of expected keys missing from the instance (nested keys are prefixed, so if key *leaf* on object *tree* is missing, it will be named *tree.leaf*). `errors.typeMismatch` is a hash where the key is the key in error (prefixed if from a nested object), and the value is an object with two properties, `actualType` and `expectedType`.
+*	*NotImplementedError*: has two properties, `typeMismatch` which is inherited from `UnexpectedTypeError`, and `missingKeys`, which is an array of expected keys missing from the instance (nested keys are prefixed, so if key *leaf* on object *tree* is missing, it will be named *tree.leaf*).
 *	*TooManyArgsError*: thrown when `assertArgs()` is in strict mode and there are more values then expected.
 There are no additional properties on this object.

+All errors have `message`, `stack` and `name` properties.

 ## License ##